misurida/eg-elements/starter/README.md

                 ... (files here, in their folders)
 ```

-Put the following code in the *actions* of your store.js
+Put the following code in the *actions* attribute of your *store.js* file:

 ```
 postFormData(context, args) {